twtrp/db-image-optimizer-redis-sharp/README.md

 ## Redis installation
 1. Type in command prompt (Admin): `wsl --install` to install WSL
-2. Install with UNIX username "user" and password "user"
+2. Install with UNIX username "user" and password "passwd"
 3. Open a WSL terminal inside VS Code and type in: `sudo apt-get update` to update package information
 4. Install Redis.
 Type in WSL terminal: `sudo apt-get install redis`
 5. Stop Redis-server in case it has already automatically started: `sudo systemctl stop redis`